 Far from being a grand, comprehensive plan, this would be much more of a temporary fix that pushes longer-term policy decisions to the next Congress, which already will have to do battle over an increase in the nation’s debt limit.
 How swiftly the legislative language for this approach can be readied for floor action will depend on how detailed it gets.
 But normal legislative procedural hurdles are not seen as a potential problem if both parties are on board.

-This article appears in the Dec.
-20, 2012, edition of National Journal Daily as Possible Fiscal-Cliff Outcomes Vary Widely.
+This article appears in the December 20, 2012 edition of NJ Daily as Possible Fiscal-Cliff Outcomes Vary Widely.